-Environmental Services is in the early design stages for a stormwater management project at Custer Park in SW Portland.
+Environmental Services – your sewer and stormwater utility – is continuing the design of a stormwater management project in Custer Park.
 Custer Park is a Portland Parks and Recreation property with an existing stormwater channel and a small pond designed for stormwater storage.
-This project will add native plants in the channel and increase the amount of water the pond can store.
+The project, near the headwaters of Stephens Creek, will include improvements to the existing stormwater channel, removal of invasive plants, and will increase the amount of stormwater the existing pond can hold.

-The purpose of this project is to improve water quality and habitat and to manage stormwater flows into Stephens Creek.
+The purpose of this project is to improve water quality and habitat for native species, and to manage stormwater flows into Stephens Creek.
 This will provide local and downstream benefits including cleaner water, reductions in peak flows, and better wildlife habitat.
-Construction tentatively schedule for summer 2020.

 Features of this design:

 The current pond at Custer Park is overgrown with vegetation and had previously been filled in due to safety concerns.
 This left the existing pond with only 115 cubic feet of storage capacity for stormwater.
 The proposed improvements will increase the amount of storage capacity from 115 cubic feet to 5,175 cubic feet.
 To do this, Environmental services will increase the depth of the current pond from a few inches to three feet at its deepest.
 Vegetation within the pond will be cleared, but the large mature trees surrounding the pond will be preserved.
 A wood split-rail fence will be installed around the pond to keep pets and young children out of pond to ensure safety and a functional stormwater system.